Investor reviewing tokenized real estate platforms, legal documents, property data, and blockchain-based ownership structures

 CategoryPlatformWhy it matters

-Most important regulated Dubai tokenization storyPRYPCO MintLinked to Dubai Land Department’s tokenized real estate project and positioned inside a regulated UAE framework.
+Important regulated Dubai tokenization projectPRYPCO MintConnected with Dubai Land Department and positioned inside the UAE’s regulated tokenization framework.

 Disclosure: Some platform links in this article may be affiliate or referral links.
 Tokenized Living may earn a commission or referral reward if you sign up or invest through those links.
 This does not affect our analysis.
 We only include platforms that deserve due diligence, and we point out risks where they matter.